spkelle2/Equipment_Routing_Docs/reporting.rst

 further detailing how many equipment sets are needed to meet the demand.
-With this information, we can now infer how many sets of construction equipment are needed as well as how much each set will cost (renting/buying is determined by a utilization threshold).
+With this information, we can now infer how many sets of construction equipment are needed as well as how much each set will cost (renting/buying is determined by a utilization threshold, anything below is rented and above is bought).
 An example of the first graphic is shown below, followed by an example of the second.
+With an idea in hand of what threshold of utilization is needed to buy a set of equipment vs. rent it, we can calculate a total cost for the sets of equipment required by the delivery system.

 .. image:: equipment_utilization1.png